 Inputs of both used chips are terminated accordingly to used logic.
 The LVDS input is terminated differentially by 100 Ω resistor between positive and negative inputs.
 PECL input is terminated by Thevenin resistor network.
-Thevenin termination method was selected as optimal due to absence of proper power voltage (1,3 V) for direct termination
+Thevenin termination method was selected as optimal one, due to the absence of a proper power voltage (1,3 V) for direct termination by 50 Ω resistors.
+Termination on FPGA side is realized directly by settings the proper digital logic type on input pins.